Taylorcraft D: History

-In the years 1940-41, the demand for training machines increased steadily, especially in the semi-military pilot training program (Civilian Pilot Training, CPT).
-Although Taylorcraft was able to sell a larger number of the Model B to United States Army Air Corps (USAAC) as part of the program, versions with consecutive seats were considered more appropriate.
-So in 1940, half of all machines used for this purpose came from Piper, which the J-3 could offer with this seating arrangement.
-To better capture this market, Taylorcraft developed the Model D, which again took up the tandem seat layout of the earlier Taylor J-2.
-After the construction of 200 machines, the production was converted to the military version L-2.
+In the years 1940-41, the demand for training machines increased steadily, especially due to inauguration of the government-sponsored Civilian Pilot Training (CPTP).
+Although Taylorcraft was able to sell a larger number of the side-by-side Model B to the civilian contractors who operated flight schools approved under the program, tandem-seat aircraft were preferred by the military.
+In 1940, more than half of all machines used for the CPTP were manufactured by the Piper Aircraft Company, whose J-3 had this seating arrangement.
+To better capture this new training market, Taylorcraft developed the Model D, which took up the tandem seat layout of the earlier Taylor J-2 which Piper's J-3 was patterned after.
+After 200 machines were constructed, production was converted to military orders for the Taylorcraft O-57 liaison plane, re-designated L-2 in April 1942.

 The first version was the DC-65, which was publicly presented in February 1941 and received the Type Approval on November 25, 1941.
 The standard engine was the Continental A65-8, but a Franklin 4AC-176 (DF-65) or a Lycoming O-145-B2 (DL-65) could also be installed.
 To identify the equipment with single or dual ignition, the letters S or D have been relocated (eg DL-65S for single-ignition and DL-65D for dual-ignition).
 The dimensions differed only slightly from those of the model B, only the span was reduced by about 18 cm due to the narrower cabin and the length was increased by 23 cm.